Mesoscale simulation model for odd fluids: Hydrodynamic theory and transport coefficients

 Here, the kinetic and collisional contributions are analytically calculated as, \begin{widetext}

-\end{widetext} with $\n=nl^2$ the mean number of the particles per collision cell.
-The molecular chaos assumption has been used for the calculation of the viscosities and thermal conductivities.
+\end{widetext} with $\n=nl^2$ the mean number of particles per cell.
+The molecular chaos assumption has been used for the calculation of viscosities and thermal conductivities.
 To analytically obtain the thermal conductivities in Eqs.~\eqref{kkin}-\eqref{kocol}, a large density limit ($\n\gg1$) is employed.
-We point out that the collisional odd thermal conductivity in \eqr{kocol} does not result from a theoretical derivation but is an empirical speculation, since the molecular chaos approximation would predict a vanishing $\kappa_o^{col}$.
+We point out that the collisional odd thermal conductivity in \eqr{kocol} does not result from a theoretical derivation but an empirical construction, since the molecular chaos hypothesis predicts a vanishing $\kappa_o^{col}$, as detailed in Appendix~\ref{APPENDIX::B}.